soverenio/docs/docs/administration/troubleshooting-agent.md

 You can verify the output of this command with our support team.

-Then, it makes sense to verify that all Soveren Agent components have been deployed:
+Then it makes sense to verify that all Soveren Agent components have been deployed:

 ```shell
 helm -n soverenio list
 ```

+Here `soverenio` is the namespace to which you've [deployed](../getting-started/) the Agent.

 Your are looking for the following: